odrianoaliveira/odrianoaliveira/README.md

 ## Technologies I 💙
 **OS**
 - Server: Linux
-- Client: Prefer Linux terminals and ZSH shell
+- Client: Prefer Linux and ZSH shell.
+Besides, Ghostty, ZSH on macOS is also fine 😁

 **Cloud Providers**
 - AWS (daily use), exposure to Google Cloud